-—EDMG Aggregated Channels Information subfield format
+—EDMG Aggregated Channels Information field format

 The Number of Channel Aggregation Combinations subfield defines the value of M.

 Each Channel Aggregation Combination i subfield (1 ≤ i ≤ M) is defined in Figure 42.
 The channel numbers, as defined in Annex E, of the channels that are aggregated for each channel aggregation combination are included in the Aggregated Channel 1 and Aggregated Channel 2 subfields.